The Origin of the Goddess

 - The Industrial Revolution, Imperialism, Empires, Slavery, Space Travel, World Wars, Technological Advances.

 That was a lot of ground to cover, the scene is now set!

-This blog is going to focus on the very early origins of the Goddess, which seemed to begin in the Upper (later) Palaeolithic period (40,000 BC – 20,000 BC), which is why I have named her the Palaeolithic Goddess.
+Now, this blog is going to focus on the very origin of the Goddess, which seemed to begin in the Upper (later) Palaeolithic period (40,000 BC – 20,000 BC), which is why I have named her the Palaeolithic Goddess.